-The following documents are detailed plans for some of the priorities mentioned in the Department of Children, Youth and Families’ (DCYF) draft Strategic Plan.
+The following documents are detailed plans for some of the priorities mentioned in the Department of Children, Youth and Families’ (DCYF) Strategic and Racial Equity Plan.
 Additional documents will be added to this page as they become relevant.

 HB 1661 - 2017-18

 Creating The Department of Children, Youth, and Families